The Jetsons Meet the Flintstones: Home media

 The movie has been released on VHS four times, first by Worldvision Home Video on April 7, 1988, by Hanna-Barbera Home Video on October 20, 1989, by Kid Klassics the same year, and by Warner Home Video on July 3, 2001.
 On June 14, 2011, Warner Archive released The Jetsons Meet the Flintstones on DVD in NTSC picture format with all-region encoding, for the very first time as part of their Hanna-Barbera Classics Collection.
 This is a Manufacture-on-Demand (MOD) release available exclusively through Warner's online store and Amazon.com.

 On August 24, 2017, Boomerang's streaming service added the film to its video on demand.

 On August 4, 2020, Warner Bros.
 Home Entertainment gave it its first wide release as part of the DVD collection The Flintstones: 2 Movies & 5 Specials.

 On October 13, 2020, it was included as a bonus feature on the DVD set The Jetsons: The Complete Series.

 On February 20, 2024, the film was released in HD on Blu-ray as part of a Hanna-Barbera Superstars 10 boxset through Warner Archive.

 Video game

+In The Flintstones: The Rescue of Dino & Hoppy, a 1991 NES game there is one part where the Flintstones reach a time machine and travel to the Jetsons era.

 A 1994 Philips CD-i game with a similar premise called Flintstones/Jetsons Time Warp was released in Europe.
 "A time machine warps Fred Flintstone into the future and George Jetson into the past!"